 This is what Post-Rehab training is all about: finding the deficiencies and making them better.

-In Post-Rehab Essentials, I go through assessments like the ones mentioned, as well as what they mean and how to use multiple tests to come to an informed conclusion about what needs to be worked on, as well as specific programs for common injuries seen in gym settings and private studios.
+In Post-Rehab Essentials, I go through assessments like the ones mentioned and what they mean, and how to use multiple tests to reach an informed conclusion about what needs to be worked on and specific programs for common injuries seen in the gym settings and private studios.

 Thanks again, Dean.
 Great information.
 Thank you for sharing.

-I am still working through it but I have pick up a lot of great info, thanks Dean.
+I am still working through it, but I have picked up a lot of great info; thanks, Dean.

 Rick Kaselj, MS